satvik007/satvik007/README.md

 👨‍💻 My main expertise is in algorithms, scraping and distributed backend systems, although I have learn quite a bit of frontend as well recently while building ecohunt.

-⚙️ I am fluent with Java, Go, Javascript, C++.
+⚙️ I am fluent with Java, Go, Javascript, C++, Python.

 🌱 I am currently learning Rust.